 - Reading public policy criticism of the use of data science models

-2. Predictive Analytics/Modeling Techniques (Data sources, database architectures, distributed file systems, and related matters)
+2. Data Management (Data sources, database architectures, distributed file systems, and related matters)

 - Reading relevant articles in research journals such as the Journal of the Royal Statistical Society, the Journal of Computational and Graphical Statistics, the Journal of Statistical Software, ACM Transactions on Knowledge Discovery from Data, Biometrika, Econometrica, etc.

 - Select Modeling track sessions from CAS RPM seminars (from 2018 the following are good examples: M-4, M-5, M-8, M-10, M-11, M-12, M-13, M-15, M-16, M-17)

 - Participate in predictive modeling competitions using a technique that is new to you, or applying a familiar technique in a new way

 - Modeling work within your job that involves using a technique that is new to you, or applying a familiar technique in a new way.
 (Only count the units spent learning, not working.)

 - Reading R vignettes or books to learn new data science / statistical techniques

 - Attending relevant talks at conferences such as JSM, KDD, UseR!, StanCon, the SIAM Data Mining conference, the Conference on Statistical Practice, the Data Science Conference, Advanced Research Techniques Forum of the American Marketing Association, conferences on natural language processing, on image analytics, etc. Also, local R or Python meetups or local chapter ASA meetings with relevant educational talks